 - Turn water softener on bypass or shut off main water supply using internal stop and waste valve

-- Avoid using water, including hot water, as this will likely draw discoloured water into your home’s piping; and
+- Avoid using water, including hot water, as this will likely draw discoloured water into your home’s pipes; and

 - Avoid washing clothes or doing dishes as discoloured water may cause stains.